dictu-lang/Dictu/docs/docs/standard-lib/datetime.md

 datetime.strftime("Today is %A"); // Today is Friday
 ```

-Returns in default format when user defined format is not provided
+Returns in default format "%a %b %d %H:%M:%S %Y", when user defined format is not provided

 ```cs